Tinkerforge/doc/en/source/Hardware/Bricklets/CAN.rst

 .. note::

  The CAN Bricklet is discontinued.
-The
- :ref:`CAN Bricklet 2.0 <can_v2_bricklet>` is the recommended
+We are selling our remaining stock.
+The :ref:`CAN Bricklet 2.0 <can_v2_bricklet>` is the recommended replacement.
- replacement.